 5. Al-Muqaddasī’s tenth-century maritime landscapes of the Arabian Red Sea

 Dionisius A. Agius

 6. Making Megaliths and Constituting Collectives: Politics, Places, and Historicity in Prehistoric South India

 Andrew M. Bauer and Peter G. Johansen

 7. Bullion, Baubles and Bowls: Reconstructing networks of exchange in the Indian Ocean

-8. Material cultures of writing in the medieval Indian Ocean world: On the reception of a palm leaf letter at the Mamluk court
+8. Material cultures of writing in the Indian Ocean world: A palm-leaf letter at the Mamluk court

 8a: Anchoring the Coasts: Introduction

 9. Practices of Faith: The Coastal Shrines of South Arabia